 Business processes take inputs such as materials, services and technology, add value and transform these inputs into outputs such as products and services.
 Operations managers design, manage and improve individual and supply chains of business processes.
 Some of the activities comprising operations management that will be covered in this course are: process analysis and quality improvement, planning and control, and supply chain design.
 The course shows how integration of operations management with marketing and accounting creates competitive advantage.

-Strategic management focuses on the concept of strategy formulation and implementation by exploring the functions and nature of general management.
+Strategic management focuses on the concept of strategy analysis, formulation, and implementation by exploring the functions and nature of general management.
 The course serves as an opportunity to develop skills for strategic thinking and analysis, leadership, communication, teamwork, and cross-functional integration.

-The Strategic Integration Project course serves as the major capstone assignment to MBA program.
-Over the course of the year, teams of students will work together to integrate and apply the wide range of knowledge and skills that they have developed throughout the Program, using a host company as their basis of analysis.
+The Strategic Integration Project course serves as the major capstone assignment to the BLPT MBA program.
+Over the course of one year, teams of students will work together to integrate and apply the wide range of knowledge and skills that they have developed throughout the program, using a host company as their basis of analysis.
 A key objective of this process will be to provide recommendations that will help the company improve its performance based on externally oriented or internally relevant metrics.
-Sponsors from the host companies will be invited to class to observe and assess final student presentations and reports.
+Executives from the client companies will be invited to class to observe and assess final student presentations and reports.
 The course will be offered in a multi-term format (A/B/C).

 This capstone course is intended to capture key learning points and reflections from your courses undertaken and your respective program experience to create a roadmap for your life journey beyond this program.
 The purpose of this course is to allow you to press the pause button and take stock of the breadth of knowledge gained and the ups and downs experienced, so you can comprehend the significant progress you have made.
 By reflecting on your progress, you have an opportunity to reassess your personal vision, life goals, career aspirations, priorities, and future personal and professional development.
 Throughout this course, you will gain clarity on your values, aspirations, and strengths, as well as how learned leadership and management practices could be incorporated into your profession and workplace.
 You will also gain a heightened awareness of who you are and identify professional pitfalls to avoid.
 You will develop your own structured personalized learning portfolios that you will be able to use with existing or prospective employers, as well as your own business and volunteer organizations that can help facilitate career progress and, more importantly, attainment of professional fulfillment and purpose.